Pregnancy support

 Parenting Booklet

 The NZDF Parental Planning Guide provides helpful information for military and civilian members of the NZDF, including on parental leave provisions and returning to work.
-You can download the guide here, or reach out to your local Defence Health Centre (DHC) for a printed booklet.
-Also available is a supplementary resource - NZDF Manager's Guide to Supporting Parental Leave
+You can download the guide here, and the Manager's Guide to Supporting Parental Leave, or reach out to your local Defence Health Centre (DHC) for a printed booklet.

 Your local Defence Health Centre (DHC) is able to provide an initial consultation to confirm your pregnancy.
 Following this, you need to engage a Lead Maternity Carer (LMC) or private provider for all pregnancy related care.
 The DHC will continue to provide all non-pregnancy related health care.